Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 * Python
     * No errors were found when passing through the [PEP8 validator](http://pep8online.com/).
+    * (Only lines to long which as been a long stanting issue with django and pep8)

 * Accessibility
     * I used lighthouse to confirm the site accessibility was as high as possible.